 ERA-INTERIM snowfall estimation (Fig. 7a and b) seems to be very small regarding the quite long observed snow cover duration (Fig. 6a and b) in the Himalaya in the monsoon and the extra-monsoon period of 2001-2002.
 Due to the coarse resolution of this reanalysis, we suspect it to strongly underestimate snowfall rates.
-The relatively

-- 5 high resolution of our RCM allows a more realistic representation of the topography (see the iso-lines in Fig. 7), which appears essential to correctly describe both the rate and the spatial distribution of snowfall in the Himalayan mountain areas.
-In our simulation, the Indian monsoon brings high levels of snowfall in central Himalaya, with values ranging from 100 to 700 mm month-1 during the summer 2001 (Fig. 7c).
-Note that we - generally do not simulate snowfall at altitudes lower than 4500 m during this period of the year.
-Higher reliefs cannot be represented in the ERA-INTERIM due to the coarse resolution of the ECMWF model, which explain that we found negligible snowfall rates in this reanalysis during the monsoon period.
-Summer snowfall is slightly decreasing when going eastward and westward along the Himalayas.
-This is the contrary during - 15 the extra-monsoon period, when the higher levels of snowfall are simulated in Western and Eastern Himalaya.
-During the 2001-2002 snow cover season, snowfall average rates do not exceed 100 mm month-1 in most of the mountains of Eastern Nepal, Sikkim and Bhutan, whereas it often takes values between 200 and 400 mm month-1 in the most western part of the domain of our study.
-In western Nepal, the limit rain/snow - drops to 3000 m altitude on average during this season.
+The relatively high resolution of our RCM allows a more realistic representation of the topography (see the iso-lines in Fig. 7), which appears essential to correctly describe both the rate and the spatial distribution of snowfall in the Himalayan mountain areas.
+In our simulation, the Indian monsoon brings high levels of snowfall in central Himalaya, with values ranging from $100 \text{ to } 700 \text{ mm month}^{-1} \text{ during the summer } 2001 \text{ (Fig. 7c)}.$ Note that we generally do not simulate snowfall at altitudes lower than 4500 m during this period of the year.
+Higher reliefs cannot be represented in the ERA-INTERIM due to the coarse resolution of the ECMWF model, which explains that we found negligible snowfall rates in this reanalysis during the monsoon period.
+Summer snowfall is slightly decreasing when going eastward and westward along the Himalaya.
+This is contrary to the extra-monsoon period, when the higher levels of snowfall are simulated in western and eastern Himalaya.
+During the 2001-2002 snow cover season, snowfall average rates do not exceed 100 mm month-1 in most of the mountains of eastern Nepal, Sikkim and Bhutan, whereas it often reaches values between 200 and 400 mm month-1 in the most western part of the domain of our study.
+In western Nepal, the limit rain/snow drops to 3000 m altitude on average during this season.
 Overall, Fig. 7c and d show very heterogeneous snowfall distribution, with maximum values simulated over high mountains.

-5.3 Regional characteristics of snow cover accumulation
+6.3 Regional characteristics of snow cover accumulation